epakskape/greenshellcode/README.md

 # Is this actually useful?

-Not really, but it was a fun challenge :) This encoder assumes that the stack is non-executable which is no longer the case on modern operating systems.
+Not really, but it was a fun challenge :) This encoder assumes that the stack is executable which is no longer the case on modern operating systems.